 - Road Conditions

-For much of the season, Bullocks Flat is snow-free, as it sits below the snowline – though it does occasionally snow, even at this level.
+For much of the season, Bullocks Flat is snow-free, as it sits below the snowline – though the road can be icy and occasionally snowy, even at this level.
 It is not compulsory to carry chains between Jindabyne and Skitube; however two wheel-drive cars may need to use them if the Alpine Way between Jindabyne and Skitube are snow affected.

 - Travelling by Skitube